michael105/zcomp/README.md

 but for the sake of simplicity here's a buffered version
 It's only a presentational implementation anyways.
-An optimized version lives within the C source files.
+A more optimized version (work in progress) lives within the C source files.
 It also hurts having the odd number 129
 I can hardly stand this.
 It's also said, having lost the option for bit operation optimizations.